BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-12-golab-florence.md

 - Open source so it's tool agnostic
 ![Opentelemetry simple schema](/images/posts/2024-11-12-golab-firenze/opentelemtry_schema.avif)

+At Bedrock, we mainly use [NewRelic for our monitoring](https://tech.bedrockstreaming.com/2024/10/03/enhancing-production-monitoring-with-newrelic.html), but we are free either to use the NewRelic agent or to use OpenTelemetry to collect traces, metrics and logs.

 ---

 ## Watermill: The Missing Standard Library for Event-Driven Applications